 As a machine, you must always add your Systems score to the engagement roll (D20).
 If you are successful in hitting the target, or besting their Evasion score, you must always add your Hull score to the damage roll if using melee weapons, engaging unarmed, or throwing an object.
 If you are using an energy ranged weapon, you must always add your Reactor score to the damage roll.
 Do not add any additional score to conventional ranged weapons.
 As a creature, your chosen race or archetype may allow you to use certain abilities for certain weapons.
 Generally, you will add your Agility score to all engagement rolls.
 When using melee weapons, engaging unarmed, or throwing an object, add your Strength score to the damage roll.
 All ranged attacks will require you to add your Agility score.

 You may use an action to prepare for a possible action taken by another player.
 When the standby action is taken, you will use a reaction to execute your held action.
-First, you must decide on what would trigger you to react.
+First, you must decide on what would cause you to react, or the trigger.
 Then, you choose the action you will take in response to that trigger.
-You can also choose to move as a reaction.
+You can also choose to move as a reaction, but only move the remaining space left from your turn.
 Your reaction always comes after the triggering action takes effect.
 For example: “If the mech launches missiles, I'll fire my missiles,” and “If the mech thrusts towards me, I’ll thrust away.”
 You can also choose to ignore the trigger.
 The trigger can happen at any time, so long as it happens before your next turn.
 If the reaction interrupts another combatant’s turn, that combatant can continue its turn right after you complete your reaction.
 Certain specialties, programs, or attributes may allow for a reaction for specific actions against you or your allies.